 You Can Receive a Tax Refund for the Goods You Purchased In Turkey!

-Refunds will be made to travellers who do not reside in Turkey.
+Refunds will be made to travelers who do not reside in Turkey.

 All goods (including food and drinks) are included in the refunds with the exclusion of services rendered.

-Retailers that qualify for tax refunds must be “authorised for refund.”
+Retailers that qualify for tax refunds must be “authorized for refund.”
 These retailers must display a permit received from their respective tax office.